Switch

 </View>

-Same as when using native inputs in React, Switch can be used as a controlled or uncontrolled component.
-By default, Switch is uncontrolled and lets you define its default state using the defaultChecked property.
+Similar to using native inputs in React, Switch can be used as a controlled or uncontrolled component.
+By default, Switch is uncontrolled and allows you to define its default state using the defaultChecked property.
 In this case, all change events are handled automatically.

 <Switch name="showAvatar" defaultChecked={true} />

-If you need to control the state of the field manually, you can use the value property.
-That will give you complete control of the component value and will stop handling the value automatically.
-You will have to update the state using the onChange handler and will be able to add custom logic before that happens.
+To manually control the state of the field, use the value property.
+This provides complete control over the component's value and disables automatic value handling.
+You must update the state using the onChange handler, allowing you to add custom logic before the update occurs.

 <Switch